tmurakami/aackt/README.md

 // Create a LiveData with a value val data = MutableLiveData(0)

-// The observer added via `subscribe` will receive the cached value. val values = ArrayList<Int>() data.subscribe(owner) { values += it }
+// The observer added via `subscribe` will receive not only the updated
+// values but also the current value. val values = ArrayList<Int>() data.subscribe(owner) { values += it }

-// The observer added via `subscribeChanges` won't receive the cached value. val updatedValues = ArrayList<Int>() data.subscribeChanges(owner) { updatedValues += it }
+// The observer added via `subscribeChanges` will only receive the
+// updated values.
+It would never receive the current value. val updatedValues = ArrayList<Int>() data.subscribeChanges(owner) { updatedValues += it }

 owner.registry.handleLifecycleEvent(Lifecycle.Event.ON_RESUME)

-data.value = 1

 assertEquals(listOf(0, 1), values)
-assertEquals(listOf(1), updatedValues) // `0` won't be received
+assertEquals(listOf(1), updatedValues)
 ```

 ## ViewModel